-A process scheduling discipline supported by IRIX version 5.3.
-The processes of a process group can request to be scheduled as a gang; that is, IRIX attempts to schedule all of them concurrently when it schedules any of them-provided there are enough CPUs.
+A process scheduling discipline supported by IRIX.
+The processes of a share group can request to be scheduled as a gang; that is, IRIX attempts to schedule all of them concurrently when it schedules any of them-provided there are enough CPUs.
 When processes coordinate using locks, gang scheduling helps to ensure that one does not spend its whole time slice spinning on a lock held by another that is not running.